 Course Requirements Checklist

-In Module/Weeks 2, 5, and 8, after the student reads his/her texts and reviews his/her online materials for all modules/weeks up to and including those modules/weeks, he/she will write a journal entry that contains the following: (a) A description of 3 key ideas he/she has gained from the module/weeks’ materials since his/her last Reflection Journal and why these ideas are important (3 paragraphs), and (b) What Christian worldview integration thoughts come to mind from this section of course material (1 paragraph).
-See the Reflection Journal Instructions in the Assignment Instructions folder on Blackboard for more information.
-(MLO: A, C, D, E)
+The student will submit 3 Reflection Journal assignments.
+Each journal entry will contain the following: (a) A description of 3 key ideas he/she has gained from the modules' materials since his/her last Reflection Journal and why these ideas are important (3 paragraphs), and (b) What Christian worldview integration thoughts come to mind from this section of course material (1 paragraph).
+See the Reflection Journal Instructions for more information.

 Being able to list on a vita that a student has Continuing Education (CE) training in an empirically supported treatment is very useful for employment.
 The student will select a professional online or local training program on 1 of the approaches discussed in this course to obtain 6 credit hours of Continuing Education credit.
 Several online training options will be presented in the course that the student can choose from for the completion of this assignment.
-In the list provided on Blackboard, the student will see that some of the options will be free and others will require payment to complete the training.
+In the list, the student will see that some of the options will be free and others will require payment to complete the training.
 With instructor approval, the student may also do alternative professional training programs online or in his/her local area for this assignment.
-See the Continuing Education Credits Instructions in the Assignment Instructions folder on Blackboard for more information.
-(MLO: A, C, D)
+See the Continuing Education Credits Instructions for more information.